StatusSin/BeingDocumentation/SDP/Software Development Plan.md

   A game requires many components, and we have created a team to assist with some of the various tasks a game could have.
 Please refer to the Semester Plan.pdf to see which aspects of the game people will be assisting.

 ## 4.4   Project Schedule <br>
+  **Refer to semesterPlan.pdf
+  NOTE: The project schedule will include the deliverables as well as our plan is only currently dated to mid-March and will be updated to the end of the semester at this midway point when we evaluate where we are at.
 ### 4.4.1 PERT / GANTT Chart <br>
+   **Refer to Being-Gantt-Chart.pdf
 ### 4.4.2 Task / Resource Table <br>